santander-bamoe/bamoe-skills-academy-mylabs/README.md

 This repository includes all labs created by the student during the `BAMOE Skills Academy`.

 # Setting up for your labs
 In order to have a place to put the labs that you work on during the training, you will need to create your own branch of the repository.
+Be sure to select a unique name, such as your name (no spaces).
 In a terminal window:

 ```shell
 cd /home/ibmuser/bamoe-skills-academy/bamoe-skills-academy-mylabs